 Answer:

-In a recent decision, an NP working at a medical clinic was directed by the physicians he worked with to bill the plan using the physicians’ unique identifiers.
+In a recent decision, an NP working at a medical clinic was directed by the physicians he worked with to bill the public insurance plan using the physicians’ unique identifiers.
 The NP was assured that this was acceptable.
 When he learned that this information was incorrect, he ceased employment at the medical clinic.
 Nonetheless, a finding of professional misconduct was made against the NP as there was no physician involvement in the provision of the billed services.
-The NP was required, among other things, to pay a fine and costs, complete educational courses, and have a summary of the disposition appear on the public register.1
+The NP was required, among other things, to pay a fine and costs, complete educational courses, and have a summary of the disposition appear on the public register.2

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.

-1.Decision of the College of Registered Nurses of Manitoba Discipline Committee in action between the College of Registered Nurses of Manitoba and CRNM Member #138111.
+- Decision of the College of Registered Nurses of Manitoba Discipline Committee in action between the College of Registered Nurses of Manitoba and CRNM Member #138111.
 June 23, 2016.

-Published May 2016, Revised July 2016
+Published May 2016, Revised November 2024

 THIS PUBLICATION IS FOR INFORMATION PURPOSES ONLY.
 NOTHING IN THIS PUBLICATION SHOULD BE CONSTRUED AS LEGAL ADVICE FROM ANY LAWYER, CONTRIBUTOR OR THE CNPS.
 READERS SHOULD CONSULT LEGAL COUNSEL FOR SPECIFIC ADVICE.